Alfonso González: 2019–2020

+Loan to Pachuca

+On 1 July 2024, González joined Pachuca on a one-year loan.

 International career

 Youth

-Arturo Competed in the 2011 U-17 World Cup in Mexico.
+González competed in the 2011 U-17 World Cup in Mexico.
 He was given the number 10 shirt for the tournament, and scored his first and only goal of the tournament against Netherlands in the last minutes of the match breaking the tie, and clinching a 3–2 victory for Mexico.
 He would help the national team reach the final against Uruguay, where he assisted teammate Giovanni Casillas in the last few minutes in a 2–0 victory in the Azteca.

-Arturo was left out of the squad for the 2013 CONCACAF U-20 Championship by coach Sergio Almaguer.
+González was left out of the squad for the 2013 CONCACAF U-20 Championship by coach Sergio Almaguer.
 However, he appeared in the 2013 FIFA U-20 World Cup hosted in Turkey, appearing in all 4 matches and scoring one goal against Spain in the knockout stage, However, it wasn't enough since Mexico lost 1–2 and were eliminated from the tournament.
 Gonzalez also appeared in the 2013 and 2014 editions of the Toulon Tournament.